ACCA Pass Percentage or pass rate

-The ACCA course is an exhaustive course with 14 papers bifurcated into two levels.
+The Association of Chartered Certified Accountants course (ACCA) is an exhaustive course with 14 papers bifurcated into two levels.
 There is a different passing rate for each of the papers.
 Each subject follows its own trends and has its own passing percentages.
 With the ACCA exams being held twice a year, it has saved time for the candidates taking this exam.
 Six months serves a good time period for reappearing candidates to revise and focus on their weak points.
 You can go through the pass rates for each subject and decide which one you should concentrate more on.
 The course and pass rates for the fundamental level are explained below:

 It is an introduction to accountancy in business.
 It contains the introductory segment to accountancy with the basic concepts.
 The passing percentages have seen a rising trend in the past years with a little depression in December 2011- December 2012.
 Most students usually clear this exam as it is very basic and introductory.
 The pass rates are usually high and you can expect to pass in this subject easily with a little effort.